michaelgruenstaeudl/annonex2embl/README.md

 TO DO
 -----

+###### 1. Add a function that does the following in order:
+* reads and parses a bibtex file,
+* extracts (a) the citation info and (b) the submitter references as required by EMBL, and
+* write the correctly formatted string-lines into the final file during post-processing.

-###### 1. Function to compensate contraction of annotation due to identification of internal stop codons (see line 304 in Annonex2embl.py)
+###### 2. Add a function to compensate contraction of annotation due to identification of internal stop codons (see line 304 in Annonex2embl.py)
 Since "CkOps.TranslCheck().transl_and_quality_of_transl()" shortens annotations to the first internal stop codon encountered, the subsequent intron or IGS needs to be extended towards 5' to compensate.
 This can be a general function without a priori info passed to it.
 The important aspect is that only the SUBSEQUENT feature (if it is an intron or an IGS!) can be extended; all other features cannot be extended and need to produce a warning.
 Pseudocode: